Hawk3388/WebLlama/README.md

 To install WebLlama, you have two options:

-1. Download the .whl file from the [releases page](https://github.com/Hawk3388/WebLlama/releases) and install it via:
+1. Download the latest .whl file from the [releases page](https://github.com/Hawk3388/WebLlama/releases) and install it via:

     ```sh
     cd downloads